-The amount being requested, seven thousand five hundred dollars (\$7,500.00) for the only named Plaintiff, is reasonable in light of the factors courts balance to ascertain the reasonableness of service payments.
+The amount being requested, ten thousand dollars (\$10,000.00) for the only named Plaintiff, is reasonable in light of the factors courts balance to ascertain the reasonableness of service payments.
 Courts balance "the number of named plaintiffs receiving service payments, the proportion of the payments relative to the settlement amount, and the size of each payment."
 Staton, supra, 327 F.3d at p.
 977; see also Alberto v.
 GMRI, Inc. (E.D.
 Cal.
 2008) 252 F.R.D.
 652, 669.

 Here, the proportion of the requested incentive award to class members' individual recoveries is reasonable.
 See In re Online DVD-Rental Antitrust Litigation, supra, 779 F.3d at p.
 947-48 (considering the same Staton factors and affirming service awards of \$5,000 for nine plaintiffs).
-The total enhancement payment requested is less than one and six-tenths percent (1.6%) of the Gross Settlement Amount.
+The total enhancement payment requested is less than half of a percent (0.04%) of the Gross Settlement Amount.
 This is not a case where the representative plaintiff receives many thousands of dollars while the class members get a coupon or nominal damages.
 See Cabiness v.
 Educational Financial Solutions, LLC (N.D.
 Cal., June 25, 2018, No. 16-CV-01109-JST) 2018 WL 3108991, at 8 (indicating that the court would be unlikely to award a service payment in an amount that was "approximately 500 times the size of the average award for other class members.").
-Here, pursuant to the plan of distribution, the average estimated Gross Recovery per Settlement Class Member is \$141.31.
-(Mitzner Dec., ¶ 14.)
+Here, pursuant to the plan of distribution, the average estimated Gross